$f(Q,L_m)$ gravity, and its cosmological implications: Cosmological models

-Here, Fig. \ref{ErrorH} illustrates the redshift evolution of the Hubble parameter, providing a clear comparison of the fit for both models and the $\Lambda$CDM at both low and high redshifts.
-The black line depicts the $\Lambda$CDM model.
-The error-bar plot of the distance modulus $\mu(z)$ and $\mu(z)-\mu_{\Lambda CDM}$ for the Pantheon+ data is shown in Fig. \ref{Error}, with the standard $\Lambda$CDM model represented by a black solid line.
-Notably, both models correspond closely with the $\Lambda$CDM at low redshifts, but they start to diverge slightly after $z \approx 1$.
+The Table~\ref{tab:stat} presents the model selection statistics for all three proposed models alongside the \(\Lambda\)CDM baseline, evaluated using the combined CC+DESI+PP dataset.
+Among the extended models, Model~II achieves the lowest AIC and BIC relative to \(\Lambda\)CDM, indicating that it offers a slightly improved fit over Model~I and Model~III.
+All models yield comparable reduced chi-square values (\(\chi^{2}/\nu \approx 0.88\)), suggesting that they fit the data well.
+However, the larger \(\Delta\mathrm{BIC}\) values for the extended models, particularly Model~III, reflect the statistical penalty associated with their increased parameter space.

+Furthermore, Fig.~\ref{Error} shows the evolution of the distance modulus \(\mu(z)\) as a function of redshift for Model~III, compared with the \(\Lambda\)CDM prediction and the Pantheon+SH0ES supernova dataset.
+The Model~III curve closely follows the \(\Lambda\)CDM line across the full redshift range, reproducing the observed luminosity distance–redshift relation with high accuracy.
+The excellent agreement with the supernova data indicates that the additional freedom in \(n\) does not compromise consistency with low-redshift distance measurements.
+As the predictions for Models~I and II are nearly indistinguishable, we showed Model~III on this scale, for clarity.

-\subsubsection{Correlation results}
+\subsection{Correlation results}

-We further investigate the correlations among key physical parameters within the datasets.
-From the results presented in Fig.~\ref{corr}, we infer the following conclusions: \begin{itemize} \item Fig. \ref{fig:Hcor} shows that the Hubble parameter $H_0$ exhibits a strong positive linear relationship with redshift $z$, as indicated by the correlation coefficient of $0.95$.
-The standard deviation $\sigma$ shows a moderate positive correlation with both $H_0$ (0.37) and $z$ (0.39). \item Fig. \ref{fig:Bcor} illustrates that $z_{BAO}$ has a strong negative relation with $\sigma$ and $D(=d_A/D_V)$, as indicated by the correlation coefficient of -0.75 and -0.87.
-The standard deviation $\sigma$ shows a strong positive correlation with $D$ (0.93). \item Fig. \ref{fig:Pcor} shows that $\mu$ has strong positive correlation with $z_{CMB}$ (0.83) and moderate negative correlation with $\sigma_\mu$ (-0.31).
-The correlation coefficient of -0.011 indicates a very weak negative linear relationship between $\sigma_\mu$ and $z_{CMB}$. \end{itemize}
+We further investigated the Pearson correlation among key physical parameters within the datasets.
+From the results presented in Fig.~\ref{fig:correlation_panels}, we infer the following conclusions: \begin{itemize} \item Fig. \ref{fig:Hcor} shows that the Hubble parameter $H_0$ exhibits a strong positive linear relationship with redshift $z$, as indicated by the correlation coefficient of $0.95$.
+The standard deviation $\sigma$ shows a moderate positive correlation with both $H_0$ (0.37) and $z$ (0.39). \item Fig. \ref{fig:Pcor} shows that $\mu$ has a strong positive correlation with $z_{CMB}$ (0.83) and moderate negative correlation with $\sigma_\mu$ (-0.31).
+The correlation coefficient of -0.011 indicates a very weak negative linear relationship between $\sigma_\mu$ and $z_{CMB}$. \end{itemize} For the DESI dataset, our analysis revealed no statistically significant correlations among its parameters; hence, we do not present its correlation panel here.